 13. Sex Machines Museum

 Spice up your tour in Czechia by checking out the Sex Machines Museum in Prague.
-It is considered less than savory by the locals, which says something given Czechia’s thriving pornography industry!
+The locals consider it less than savory, which says something, given Czechia’s thriving pornography industry!
 Maybe use that as a hint to leave this one out if you’re visiting Prague with kids.

-While it may be less than popular with the locals, it attracts many tourists, and it has become one of Prague’s most visited museums.
-The exhibition is housed in a 600 square meter, three-story historic 17th-century building in the middle of Prague.
+While it may be less popular with the locals, it attracts many tourists and has become one of Prague’s most visited museums.
+The exhibition is housed in a 600 square meter, three-story historic 17th-century building in Prague.

 The Museum of Sex Machines in Prague is one of those places where tourists find it difficult to pass by.
-And it’s not so much about its magnetism as it is about its position.
-The Sex Machines Museum, is right off Wenceslas Square to Old Town Square, right in between two of Prague’s most popular tourist destinations.
+And it’s not so much about its magnetism as its position.
+The Sex Machines Museum is from Wenceslas Square to Old Town Square, between two of Prague’s most popular tourist destinations.

 In the museum, you’ll find black and white sexual films from the turn of the twentieth century in an old movie theater.
-There’s a room of adult toys and provocative installations of old and new erotic equipment to view.
+There’s a room of adult toys and provocative installations of old and new erotic equipment.
 A total of 350 objects of a sexual nature are included in the exhibition.